The Historic Kirkjubæjarklaustur, Systrafoss & Systrastapi in South-Iceland

-Kirkjubæjarklaustur is a village in South-Iceland by ring-road 1, the first village you encounter after driving through the vast glacial outwash of Mýrdalssandur.
-It is a lovely little village with only about 120 inhabitants.
+In this travel-blog I want to show you Kirkjubæjarklaustur - a village in South-Iceland by ring-road 1, the first village you encounter after driving through the vast glacial outwash of Mýrdalssandur.
+It is a lovely little village rich in history.

 The name of the village, Kirkjubæjarklaustur, is this long as it is actually 3 words linked together - kirkju = church, bæjar = the genitive of a farm or a village, and klaustur = convent.
 We Icelanders usually refer to Kirkjubæjarklaustur as Klaustur for short.

 The statue in my photo above is located in the middle of the village.
 It is called Byrði sögunnar - the Burden of History, by Magnús Tómasson, and I think it speaks volumes.
 Byrði sögunnar depicts 2 monks carrying a heavy burden on their head.
-This area has for sure carried several heavy burdens, f.ex. the volcanic eruption in Skaftáreldar in 1783, which was the largest volcanic eruption for millenniums on this earth.
+This area has for sure carried several heavy burdens, f.ex. the massive volcanic eruption of Skaftáreldar in 1783.

-The statue, which weighs a whopping 10 tonnes, was unveiled on the 20th of July 1997 on the Eldmessudagur - the Day of the Mass of Fire.
+The statue, which weighs a whopping 10 tonnes, was unveiled on the 20th of July 1997 on the Eldmessudagur - the Day of the Fire Sermon.

 Systrafoss the Sisters' Falls is a beautiful waterfall right in the middle of the village.
 The Icelandic word systur refers to the nuns who lived in the convent at Kirkjubæjarklaustur.

 The Sisters' Falls is special in that there are two equal waterfalls side by side, almost falling like two white rivers down the mountain slope.